-- Pilot changes to our service planning process to map the customer journey through our services and the key data and metrics required to manage it. - Work with managers to develop service datasets and provide dashboards and maps that bring together information about people, place, activity, finance, assets and staff. - Embed a cycle of continuous service improvement into the delivery of services to support the Adult and Public Health and Children and Young People Strategies. - Identify data opportunities, new data sources and transition services to the use of master records. - Build the identification of future BI requirements into the planning of service changes and improvement.
+- pilot changes to our service planning process to map the customer journey through our services and the key data and metrics required to manage it - work with managers to develop service datasets and provide dashboards and maps that bring together information about people, place, activity, finance, assets and staff - embed a cycle of continuous service improvement into the delivery of services to support the Adult and Public Health and Children and Young People Strategies - identify data opportunities, new data sources and transition services to the use of master records - build the identification of future BI requirements into the planning of service changes and improvement.

-Information about a whole service reviewed to ensure efficiency and effectiveness
+Information about a whole service and its processes is reviewed to ensure efficiency and effectiveness.